ashki23/python-workshop-basics/README.md

 ## Using Python
 Python can be used in two primary ways:

 1. **Interactive Mode:** Open your terminal and type `python` or `python3` to launch the Python interpreter interactively.
-You can exit the interpreter by pressing `Control-D` on Unix, `Control-Z` on Windows, or by typing `quit()`.
+You can exit the interpreter by pressing `Control-D` on Unix, or by typing `quit()`.

-2. **Running a Python Script:** Write your Python code in a script file and execute it from the terminal using:
+2. **Running a Python Script:** Write your Python code in a script file and execute it from the terminal.
+For instance, to run `script.py` use the following command in the terminal:
    ```bash
    python3 script.py
    ```